You can download the PDF by clicking below, or read it on the page, whichever is most convenient for you.

 How Many Colleges?

 At the beginning of the process, don’t worry about having too many schools on the list.
-The number will decrease by as you move along, so initially just get some schools down, and don’t worry if your first list ends up having 20 schools on it!
+The number will decrease naturally as you move along, so initially just get some schools down, and don’t worry if your first list ends up having 20 schools on it!

 That being said, here are some helpful things to keep in mind as you get the list started.